lbourgeois90/acustaf-technical-problem/README.md

 ## AcuStaf Technical Problem
 Application that sends an API request to https://jsonplaceholder.typicode.com/ to receive To-Do list items.
 Request is limited to 50 JSON objects.
 The To-Do list data is rendered in meaningful way for users to see the title of the task and whether that task was completed or not.
 Completion is displayed using checkboxes; if an item has been completed the checkbox is rendered as checked or if not completed is rendered as an empty checkbox.
-Users can check the boxes to change the status of the task.
+Users can check the boxes to change the status of the task to completed or not completed.

+User has the ability to create a task and add it to the list.
+User also has the ability to delete a task.

 ## Deployed
 Deployment would be done via Heroku